KAVIN75/SMART_HOME_SECURITY_SYSTEM-MP/README.md

   <li>Bread Board</li>
   <li>Connecting Wires</li>
 </ul>
-<p>WORKING OF THE PROJECT</p>
+<h2>WORKING OF THE PROJECT</h2>
-<h5>When a intruder enters the home, the intruder's movement was sensed by the ultrasonic sensor and send a alert notification to the user's mobile phone through the Blynk application.
-If the person breaks inside a room with valuables then his movement will sensed by Pir sensor and triggers the alarm</h5>
+<p>When a intruder enters the home, the intruder's movement was sensed by the ultrasonic sensor and send a alert notification to the user's mobile phone through the Blynk application.
+If the person breaks inside a room with valuables then his movement will sensed by Pir sensor and triggers the alarm<p>